 Academics

 The testing out process allows for a student to take a test out exam and/or complete test out projects for the chance of earning credit in a particular class.
 The State of Michigan has established a cut score of 76.5% or better on the test out exams to qualify a student for credit in a particular course.
-Please submit the registration form by the published deadline.
+Registration takes place in the winter and information is communicated to students and families through school announcements/parent newsletters/Google Classroom.

 Important:

-1. Because testing out implies extensive prior knowledge in a particular subject, students will not be supplied with study materials, as it is expected that they would already know the information.
+- Because testing out implies extensive prior knowledge in a particular subject, students are not supplied with study materials, as it is expected that they would already know the information.

 Students have the opportunity to take up to 2 virtual classes each semester.
 These courses must be determined during the course selection process in the spring preceding the academic year the virtual class is desired to be taken.
 The classes are done in-person at school in the computer lab.
 There are certain stipulations that must be met in order to enroll in a virtual course.
 Please reference the virtual learning permission form for more information.

-Please note: PM CTC students will having busing back to the high schools from CTC, but WILL NOT be back in time for busing to their home.
+Please note: PM CTC students receive busing back to the high schools from CTC, but do not return in time for busing to their home.
 Therefore, PM students MUST have arrangements for transportation home.

-Visit the Careerling Tech Center Website or their YouTube Channel
+Visit the Careerline Tech Center Website or their YouTube Channel

-The scheduling process for the new school year begins the February prior.
+The scheduling process for the new school year begins the January prior.
 Counselors will conduct class presentations and meet individually with students during the spring.
-More specific details will be communicated via the school announcements.
+More specific details will be communicated via the school announcements and Google Classroom.